thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## TLS Client Uses a VC and Server Uses an X.509 Certificate

-This section shows an example combining a raw public key and an X.509 certificate.
+This section shows an example combining the use of a raw public key and an X.509 certificate.
 The client uses a VC for client authentication, and the server provides an X.509 certificate.
 The client expresses its ability to process an X.509 certificate or a raw public key from the server.
 In addtion it is willing to use either VC or X.509 certificate for client-side authentication.
 The server then selects X.509 certificate to authenticate with the client and VC for client authentication.
-The server can include all the DID methods it wants.
+The server sends a list of its choice of DID methods.

 ~~~plantuml
 @startuml